gmetrixr/docs/gmetri-docs/docs/06_faqs/02_content.md

 ## How to compress videos?
 <Card heading={"Video Compression"}    link={"/docs/gudelines/media-compression#video-compression"} />

-## How to import content from a GoPro Fusion?
+## How can I import content from GoPro Fusion?

 Footage from your GoPro Fusion camera can be stitched and color corrected using GoPro Fusion Studio.

 Download the latest version here.